You want smart political talk without the meltdowns?

 Phase two are those things that we are doing at the Department of Health and Human Services right now and will continue to do until we've exhausted all of the things that harm patients and drive up costs.

-Those are the rules and regulations and literally thousands of guidance letters uh that were put in place by the previous administration.
+Those are the rules and regulations and literally thousands of guidance letters that were put in place by the previous administration.

-And then phase three are the legislative things, the things that uh need to change law that require sixty votes in the United States Senate and therefore have to be done in a different manner, and some of those have already passed, for example, the McCarrif McCarron Ferguson repeal uh uh uh yesterday or the day before passed in the in the House of Representatives four hundred and sixteen or four hundred and seventeen to two or something like that.
+And then phase three are the legislative things, the things that need to change law that require 60 votes in the United States Senate and therefore have to be done in a different manner.

-Well, it's not just the Freedom Caucus folks.
+Well, it's not just the Freedom Caucus, folks.

-Yeah, you would you just have to continue working with folks and explain one why why we're we're uh recommending inclusion of certain items within the legislation itself, uh what the rationale is for it, why it helps people out there in the real world, not here in Washington, D.C., why it makes it so that patients and families and doctors are would be having more authority in health care as opposed to the federal government,
+Yeah, you just have to continue working with folks and explain one why we're recommending inclusion of certain items within the legislation itself, what the rationale is for it, why it helps people out there in the real world, not here in Washington, D.C., why it makes it so that patients and families and doctors would be having more authority in health care as opposed to the federal government, and listening to their concerns and saying if there are things that you believe will assist in making it better,

 Understanding that the next step will be in the United States Senate, and we'll go through the same process there.

-But the tough legislation is tough to do.
+But tough legislation is tough to do.

-Uh and then that's where we find ourselves right now, and and it it feels kind of like other legislation that's been difficult in the past.
+And it feels kind of like other legislation that's been difficult in the past.

 All right, sir.